parapluu/Concuerror/CONTRIBUTING.md

 First of all, thank you for taking time to contribute to Concuerror!

-## I just have a question!
+## I want to ask a question.

 Use the [mailing list][mailing list] and take a look at the [FAQ][faq] if you haven't already!

-## Did you encounter a bug?
+## I want to report a bug.

+* Ensure that you can reproduce the bug on the [latest version of the `master` branch][latest].

-* **Ensure the bug has not already been reported** by searching Github's [Issues][Issues].
-If you find a relevant issue, feel free to leave a new comment there.
+* **Take a moment to check whether the bug has already been reported** by searching Github's [Issues][Issues].
+If you find a relevant Issue, feel free to leave a comment there.

-* If you cannot find an existing relevant Issue, [open a new Issue][open a new Issue].
-Include a **title** and a **description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
+* If you cannot find an existing relevant Issue, [open a new bug Issue][open a new bug Issue].

-## Did you write a patch that fixes a bug?
+## I want to write a patch that fixes a bug.

+* Find/write a small test that fails without the patch.

-* Fork Concuerror's repository and push a new branch for your patch, using a good, descriptive name.
+* Fork Concuerror's repository and push a new branch for your patch, using a suitably descriptive name.

-* Make sure to include at least one test that needs the fix (and fails otherwise).
+* Make sure to also commit the test that needs the patch.

-* Open a Pull Request (PR) with the patch.
+* Open a [Pull Request][pull request].

-* Ensure the PR's description explains the problem and solution.
-Include the relevant issue number, if applicable.

-## Do you want to add a new feature or change an existing one?
+## I want to suggest a feature.

+* **Take a moment to check whether a similar feature has not already been requested** by searching Github's [Issues][Issues].
+If you find a relevant Issue, feel free to leave a comment there.

-* Take a look at the Issue pages of the developers' own forks for relevant ideas and leave comments there: [@aronisstav Issues][aronisstav Issues]
+* Apart from the main repository, take a look at the Issues page of the developer's own fork: [@aronisstav Issues][aronisstav Issues]

-* Suggest your change in the [mailing list][mailing list] and start writing code.

-* Do not open an issue on GitHub until you have collected positive feedback about the change.
-The main repository's Issues are intended for bug reports and fixes.
+* If you cannot find an existing relevant Issue, [open a new feature Issue][open a new feature Issue].

 ## Code of Conduct